openstack/openstack-manuals/doc/common-rst/cli_install_openstack_command_line_clients.rst

      # yum install python-PROJECTclient

--  For openSUSE, use zypper to install the clients from the distribution packages service::
+-  For openSUSE, use ``zypper`` to install the clients from the distribution packages service::

-     # zypper install python-PROJECT
+     # zypper install python-PROJECTclient

--  For SUSE Linux Enterprise Server, use zypper to install the clients from the distribution packages in the Open Build Service.
+-  For SUSE Linux Enterprise Server, use ``zypper`` to install the clients from the distribution packages in the Open Build Service.
 First, add the Open Build Service repository::